 With the number of mobile-based P2P payment users reaching 26 million in the USA alone, the industry is showing a picture of uncontested growth.

-Straight from the number of participating players to the transaction volume that is on the verge of becoming mobile-only, every facet of the P2P payments industry is on a fast-tracked growth rate.
+Straight from the number of participating players such as top fintech software development companies to the transaction volume that is on the verge of becoming mobile-only, every facet of the P2P payments industry is on a fast-tracked growth rate.

 The transactional growth of P2P payment marketplace is mainly the mix of these two factors driven by the leading P2P payment providers: